Best Golf Resorts In The Mid-Atlantic - Golf Digest

 Farmington, Pa.

-A full-service 2,000-acre resort features lodging at Chateau Lafayette and 36 holes of golf on the 15-year old Mystic Rock 18, formerly site of a PGA Tour event, and the soon-to-open Shepherd's Rock course, both designed by the legendary Pete Dye and his longtime associate Tim Liddy.
+A full-service 2,000-acre resort features lodging at Chateau Lafayette and 36 holes of golf on the 15-year old Mystic Rock 18, formerly site of a PGA Tour event, and the recently opened Shepherd's Rock course, both designed by the legendary Pete Dye and his longtime associate Tim Liddy.

 THE OMNI HOMESTEAD RESORT